Which Cabinet is right for me?

 My unit is making a lot of noise

-All Vintec and Transtherm wine cabinets should produce less than 36 dB of noise.
-If the noise seems above this level, it may be:
+All Vintec and Transtherm wine cabinets generate some sound during normal operation.
+If the sound seems excessive it may be:

 1) because the unit is not properly levelled or the bottles stacked incorrectly, so please empty the unit, check the levelling and then reload,